om-1980/Weather-Data-using-raspberry-pi-and-nodemcu/README.md

     - Install libraries like PubSubClient by Nick O'Leary and DHT sensor Library by Adafruit
     - Now, paste the code to read sensor data using the NodeMCU.
     - Upload the program to the NodeMCU.
-MQTT Communication (Optional):
+- MQTT Communication:

-Install an MQTT broker like Mosquitto on the Raspberry Pi.
+    - Install an MQTT broker like Mosquitto on the Raspberry Pi.
-Modify NodeMCU program to publish sensor data to the MQTT broker.
-Write a Python script on the Raspberry Pi to subscribe to MQTT topics and receive the data.
+          - Update Package List:
+          ```
+              sudo apt update
+          ```
+          - Install Mosquitto:
+          ```
+              sudo apt install -y mosquitto
+          ```
+          - Start Mosquitto Service:
+          ```
+              sudo systemctl start mosquitto
+          ```
+          - Enable Mosquitto Service to Start on Boot:
+          ```
+              sudo systemctl enable mosquitto
+          ```
+          - Verify Mosquitto Installation:
+          ```
+              sudo systemctl status mosquitto
+          ```
-Data Display or Storage:
+# Data Display or Storage:

-Create a local web server on the Raspberry Pi to display sensor data.
+- Create a local web server on the Raspberry Pi to display sensor data.
-Optionally, store data in a database for analysis.
+- Optionally, store data in a database for analysis.
-Consider using IoT platforms like ThingSpeak or Blynk for visualization.
+- Consider using IoT platforms like ThingSpeak or Blynk for visualization.

-Power Considerations:
+# Power Considerations:

-Ensure stable power supply for both Raspberry Pi and NodeMCU.
+- Ensure stable power supply for both Raspberry Pi and NodeMCU.

-Consider external power sources or batteries if needed.
-Security Considerations:
+# Security Considerations:

-Implement security measures, such as HTTPS for the web server and username/password for MQTT, for remote access.
+- Implement security measures, such as HTTPS for the web server and username/password for MQTT for remote access.

-Testing:
+# Testing:

-Thoroughly test the setup to ensure accurate sensor readings and stable communication.
+- Thoroughly test the setup to ensure accurate sensor readings and stable communication.
-Documentation and Compliance:

-Document your setup and configurations.
-Adhere to legal and regulatory requirements in your region.